opendigitaleducation/ode-ngjs-front/README.md

 /!\ THIS IS WORK IN PROGRESS, AND STILL UNDER HEAVY DEVELOPMENT.
 PLEASE DO NOT USE UNTIL IT REACHES 1.0.

-It is focused on the UI (presentation layer), and relies on ode-ts-client for the data layer.
+It focus on the UI (presentation layer), and relies on ode-ts-client for the data layer.

-It is written in typescript and provides features and components to build and run ODE applications :
+Written in typescript, it provides features and components to build and run ODE applications :

 - angularJS bootstrap,
 - many angularJS directives and services,